karlospn/mytechramblings-site-source-code/content/posts/enforce-your-dotnet-apps-framework-version-using-roslyn-analyzers.md

 ![Framework .Net Framewrok 4.6.2 error](/img/roslyn-framework-error-net462.PNG)

-In our Roslyn Analyzer we are looking for the **TargetFrameworkAttribute** attribute and only raising an error if the  **.NETCoreApp,Version=vX.Y** value does not match, but we could apply the same principle if we wanted to enforce a specific .NET Framework or .NET Standard version.
+In our Roslyn Analyzer we are looking for the **TargetFrameworkAttribute** attribute and only raising an error if the  **.NETCoreApp,Version=vX.Y** value does not match, but we could apply the same principle if we wanted to enforce that only a specific .NET Framework version or .NET Standard version is used.
-Instead of looking for the value **.NETCoreApp,Version=vX.Y** we could search for the value **.NETFramework,Version=vX.Y** or **.NETStandard,Version=vX.Y**
+In those cases instead of looking for the value **.NETCoreApp,Version=vX.Y** we could search for the value **.NETFramework,Version=vX.Y** or **.NETStandard,Version=vX.Y**